-Many medieval Astrologers were highly respected scholars who believed that the movements of the stars had an influence on numerous things on earth, such as the weather and the growth of crops, and even the inner workings of the human body.
+Many medieval Astrologers were highly respected scholars who believed that the stars’ movements influenced numerous things on earth, such as the weather and the growth of crops, and even the human body’s inner workings.

 Astrology originated in antiquity, with the Babylonians developing their own form of horoscopes around 2,400 years ago.

 History of Astrologers

 Early evidence from bones markings and cave walls shows that lunar cycles were noted as early as 25,000 years ago.
 With the advent of the Neolithic agricultural revolution, the changes in the skies depending on the seasons accompanied an increasing knowledge of constellations, which allowed the rising of particular star-groups to herald annual floods or seasonal activities.

 Celestial divination is generally reported to begin with late Old Babylonian texts and then spreading to the eastern Mediterranean to become popular in Egypt and Greece.
 The conquest of Asia by Alexander the Great exposed the Greeks to the cultures and cosmological ideas of Syria, Babylon, Persia, and central Asia.